jegrami/blog/content/articles/why_study_dsa.rst

 .. note-info::

     I use the terms 'programmer', 'software engineer', and 'software developer' interchangeably in this article.
-IMHO, they're the same in a general context, but their slight connotations are also worth noting.
-A programmer is someone who specializes in writing computer source code, a.k.a. programs.
-Software engineer and software developer are roles that involve a lot of programming.
-To be a software developer or software engineer, you need to be skilled in at least one programming language as well as other things like software design and testing, and have a broad undersanding of computer systems and engineering principles.
+Though they generally mean the same to me, their slight differences are also worth noting.
+A programmer specializes in writing computer code, a.k.a. programs.
+    Software engineer/developer are roles that involve a lot of programming.
+To be a software developer or software engineer, you need to be skilled at **programming** as well as other things like **software design and testing**, and you need to have a good understanding of **computer systems and engineering principles**.

 Every software application on the planet is powered by two elements:
 **data** and **algorithm**.
 While *algorithms* are step-by-step instructions